hanpari/sovereign/source/02/052_drama.md

 Gromov disliked this reminder.
 Not because of the funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
 Still, the suit reappeared again.

-With sudden dizziness, Gromov collapsed into the chair, losing all the motivation to continue.
+With sudden dizziness, Gromov collapsed into the chair.
 "Isn't it stupid?
 Childish?
-If I should have punished all imbeciles in the Universe, I'd work nonstop."
+If I should punished all imbeciles in the Universe, I'd work nonstop."

-Getting sleepy and weary, he started to dig the graveyard of his past, dragged into an unexpected introspection.
-It was like immersing into murky waters and experiencing deja vu while falling asleep.
+Getting sleepy and weary, he started to dig the graveyard of his past, immersing into murky waters of unconsciousness.

 TEN YEARS AGO